PrestaShop/QANightlyResults/README.md

-# QANightlyResults2
+# QANightlyResults

-QANightlyResults2 is an interface to browse tests reports.
-It has a backend based on Slim Framework and a SPA in Vue as a frontend.
+QANightlyResults is an Slim Framewok app, acting as a backend (via a JSON API) to handle and browse tests reports records.

+You can use any frontend app you want to consume this API.
+We use a [Vue app](https://github.com/PrestaShop/nightly-board).

 Its purpose is to :
 1. store results of tests in a database